Sir Warrick Harrow: Sir Warrick Harrow. The sash.

 - Further, only ninja ranked Chunin or higher can wear the greenish flak jackets.
 Shikamaru, being the only one of his class to pass the Chunin Exams, first wears it during the Sasuke Retrieval mission.
 After the time skip a few others have chosen to wear it too.

 - Downplayed in Neon Genesis Evangelion.
-Misato gets a promotion but doesn't say anything about it.
+Misato gets promoted from captain to major, but doesn't say anything about it.
 Only Kensuke, a military otaku, notices the change in her ranks, and Shinji is surprised when he congratulates her on it.

 - The Incredible Mr. Limpet.
 At the beginning of the movie Henry Limpet's brother-in-law George Stickle has just been promoted to Machinist's Mate Second Class in the U.S. Navy, and shows off the stripes on his uniform sleeve to Henry.
 He receives a promotion to Chief Petty Officer during the course of the film and does it again.